 The long-term goal to build our own Campus Irrigation Installation Team was realized in 2015.
 This team of nine irrigation technicians has been very effective providing cost savings, flexibility, and quick response to in-house service and landscape projects.
-We have also divided the campus into two large irrigation zones (See Figure 3.18) with each being maintained by one of the two irrigation teams.
-By dividing the campus into two irrigation zones, confusion has been eliminated, and we have ensured that all irrigation systems are checked at least once a month, in the summer, and all repairs are made in a timely manner.
+We have also divided the campus into two large irrigation zones (See Figure 1.3) with each being maintained by one of the two irrigation teams.
+The campus is divided into two irrigation zones, it ensures that all irrigation systems are checked frequently during the growing season and all repairs are made in a timely manner.